veertuinc/anka-docs/intel/Anka Virtualization/enabling-graphics-acceleration-with-apple-metal.md

   Using Apple's Metal/GPUs inside of your Anka VMs
 ---

+{{< hint warning >}}
+The host and guest macOS versions should be in-sync to avoid incompatibilities between the Apple metal APIs.
+We also recommend the latest Big Sur or higher versions.
+{{< /hint >}}

 Apple has included paravirtualized graphics support in Big Sur which allows us to support graphics acceleration/GPUs inside of Anka VMs.

 To enable this feature, you'll need to: